troelskn/krudt/README.markdown

-Krudt - databasedriven web framework based on konstrukt ==
+Krudt - databasedriven web application framework
+==

 Krudt is a web application framework based on [Konstrukt](http://konstrukt.dk).
 It provides a complete application environment with various helpers for getting started.